-This Pesto Tuna Pasta is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, mayonnaise and lemon juice.
+This Pesto Tuna Pasta is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, greek yogurt and lemon juice.

 - Pine Nuts

 - Olive oil